zeltbrennt/AOC2023/README.md

 faster
 than searching through the set of rocks first.
 Part 2 was easy this time, because I remembered my nemesis from last year [2022 Day 17: Pyroclastic Flow](https://adventofcode.com/2022/day/17) where I couldn't figure out, how to detect the repeating pattern.
 Now, I avenged my past self!
 I could speed up the process, if I would check after each tilt, if there is an repeating pattern.

+# Day 15: Lens Library

+Implementing the Hash-Function was easy, and then instantly recognized what data structure we would build.
+Just using a HashMap from the standard library would have also worked, but I wanted to implement it myself.